rgeyer/rs_selfservice/README.md

 * Cleaner handling of failure while provisioning.
 Make sure that successfully provisioned stuff gets persisted so that it can be destroyed.
   * Cleaner handling of failure while destroying, make sure that destruction can be re-run until everything is gone.
 * Add vendor dependency downloads with composer in pre_activate.php for Zend Server
-* Create a meta input for instance type which is filtered/updated based on cloud selection.
 * Instrument *as though* it will consume CF
   * Provisioning action(s) hit a controller with json metadata
   * ProvisioningHelper hits controllers with json metadata on success to indicate completion, allowing the RSSS to delete DB records